Zigamo/intro-to-code-js/notes/03-methods-functions-notes.md

 - Defining a function does not execute it; Calling a function actually preforms the specified function instructions.
 - Functions can call themselves recursively.
   - Functional Recursion is when a function calls itself inside of its own definition.
+  - To kill a call stack gone wild, `Ctrl-C`

 ```js
 // THIS is a recursive definition, even though nothing is returned.
 All recursion requires is an invocation.